-The ERA's PLEXOS WEM database includes an energy market and four 'reserve' services for modelling spinning reserve, load rejection reserve, and both upwards and downwards load following ancillary services (LFAS).
+The ERA's PLEXOS WEM database includes an energy market and five 'reserve' services for modelling spinning reserve, load rejection reserve, both upwards and downwards load following ancillary services (LFAS) and Rate of Change of Frequency (RoCoF).
 Ready reserve is applied as a scheduling constraint in the model, requiring a scheduled generator, a battery or demand side capacity available within fifteen minutes notice to cover 30 per cent of the largest contingency output from a single unit (largest generator operating in the WEM and ten per cent of the estimated output from rooftop solar generation).